Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 }
 ```

-Above we declared all the SparkMax motor controller that are required to control the drivebase, as the robot's brains, the roborio, does not directly talk to the motors, it talks to the motor controllers.
+Above we declared all the SparkMax motor controllers that are required to control the drivebase, as the robot's brain, the roborio, does not directly talk to the motors, it talks to the motor controllers.
 We will also declare a DifferentialDrive class which when fed the motors used to control our robot will allow for easier control.

 <br/>